alexdevassy/Slit/README.md

 # Slit
-"Slit" is an interactive CLI build in node js which serves as an "Interface", "Enumeration" and "Dissecting" tool for exploiting Hyperledger Fabric (HLF).
+"Slit" is an interactive CLI built-in node js which serves as an "Interface", "Enumeration" and "Dissecting" tool for exploiting Hyperledger Fabric (HLF).
 "Slit" is intended to be used as a red teaming tool at the infrastructure layer.
 "Slit" is designed with the primary aim to decrease the knowledge gap b/w a security researcher and a fabric domain expert.

 *"Slit" had been deployed and tested against Hyperledger Fabric v 2.3.3*